Ukrainian National Assembly – Ukrainian People's Self-Defence: Since 1994

 The UNA was registered as a political party in December 1994, and in the 1994 Ukrainian parliamentary election three UNA-UNSO members were elected as deputies to the Verkhovna Rada (Ukrainian parliament).
 In September 1995, its registration was suspended until 1997.

 UNSO was registered as a public organization in Lviv, Ternopil, Rivne and Poltava Oblasts only.
-In practise, however, there was no distinction between the membership of both organizations.
+In practice, however, there was no distinction between the membership of both organizations.